Can we look to the origins of what it means to be well as a response to the current situation? Is it enough to be resilient, or is there more?

 Some Wellean Wisdom practices for the pandemic coming up next…

 Founders Jane Shaw and Elizabeth Martin will be providing a live conversation this Thursday, May 14 at 12 p.m.
 GMT to discuss the integration of Wellean Wisdom best practices for enhanced wellbeing.
-We hope you will be able to join us Thursday using the link below.
+Please add this to your calendar, and we hope you will be able to join us Thursday.